-Are you at a point where you feel like homeschool is the best option for your family?
+Are you at a point where you feel like homeschool is right for your family?
 How do you know for sure if you are feeling God’s call to homeschool or if your desire is out of fear and safety for your child?

 It can be difficult to understand which direction you are coming from.
 However, there are steps you can take to help guide you on your decision, as a family.